Innovative Global Program

 Learning and practicing “What is research?” year by year:

-For students to conduct active Research-Based Learning in their major, this course is required each year.
+For students to conduct active Research-Based Learning in their major, this subject is required each year.

 For the seminar, students present and discuss their research in front of advisers from various specialized research fields.
 Having their research assessed by not just a single specialist but by specialists from other fields as well, fosters a multidisciplinary perspective.